Strafos/Catan/README.md

         1. In games with no starting brick or wood, you only need about 5 of the missing resource.
 Plan around efficient (low road #) settlements and win with 4 cities + largest army.
 (Note: Wood and brick are similar because they are used in equal quanitity.
 The only difference is there are four wood tiles and three brick tiles)
         1. In games with no sheep/stone/hay, the 3rd settlement must complete your resources (esp if no port)
 1. Generally, it's good to have different numbers to reduce variance.
 The exception to this rule is that it's good to have same numbers if the resources are synergistic.
 (Ex: Standard example is same number wood and brick is good because they are always used together.
 Same number rock and hay is similar but it's not that useful early on because cities require a lot of hits.
 Less common example is having a hay port + 3 hay + 1 sheep on the same number equating to a dev card).
 These graphs show the distribution of outcomes in 24 rolls when wood and brick are same/different numbers ![](./wood4brick4.png) ![](./wood4brick10.png)
+1. If you're playing to win, it could be better to repeat the same numbers for higher variance play.
+In this case, it's harder to be middling, but more often, you can highroll or lowroll.